IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/point-chart.md

 ---
 # $PlatformShort$ Point Chart

-$PlatformShort$ Point Chart renders a collection of points.
+The $ProductName$ Point Chart renders a collection of points.
 Values are represented on the y-axis (labels on the left side) and categories are displayed on the x-axis (bottom labels).
 These charts emphasize the amount of change over a period of time or compare multiple items as well as the relationship of parts of a whole by displaying the total of the plotted values.

 ## $PlatformShort$ Point Chart Example